lf-/reality/apu2-bracket/README.md

 Due to lighting constraints as well as privacy concerns with the location of the rack it is installed in, a picture of it in action is not provided.

+It may be moderately difficult to print as it is 190mm long and as such makes an excellent test of bed leveling.

+The mount is not entirely on a 1RU line, and the bottom bolt should be put in the bottom screw hole of a U, then the top goes where it fits.

 Here is a picture of the bracket itself.
 The apu2 goes on the end of the posts which have screws come in from the back.

 ![photo of bracket](bracket.png)